wln20/Cheatsheet-Template/README.md

 # Cheatsheet-Template
-A biref template for exam-oriented-cheatsheet.
+A biref template for exam-oriented-cheatsheet, which can compress massive contents into a single A4 paper.
-This template was originally made by former students in THU-EE, for study only.

 ### Demo
+You will easily get on the way with a brief glance at the demo code in example.tex.
 ```tex
 \begin{document}
 \begin{multicols*}{4}       % column数量